 Process Automate Informate Transformate Teaching and learning MS. Access database and MS. Word, Excel spreadsheets are used for timetabling of lectures.
 Basic information sharing use web-sites, and low level use of email communications Human resources management In-house system developed in Delphi and VB/SQL from a third party vendor is used to support payroll & personnel management.
 Electronic information available, and reports on staff absence, sickness, holidays, leave, etc. and pay/salary details.
 Financial management Third party systems using VB/SQL, Delphi coding, MS. Access databases & Excel spreadsheets are used to manage both financial and management accounting activities.
 System generated summary reports for payroll and salaries; it's available for managers and operators.
 In 2014 Visa cards have become available to use for payment and purchase within the University.
-Possibilities of networking in- house systems with other relative systems inside the university.
-Student records management Use of three in-house systems designed by VB/Delphi.
+Possibilities of networking in- Student records management Use of three in-house systems designed by VB/Delphi.
 Basic level of a network link, and use of MS. Word and Excel for electronic data management.
 Basic reports from in-house systems are available.
 Elementary website with a general information catalogue available to current and prospective students.
 University information management In-house system locally designed in MS. Access.
 Use of MS. Excel and MS Word for electronic data management .
 Server available, but not in use.
 Basic level of electronic information available.
-Estate/ land and planning management Logistics & services Basic use of MS. Office applications, and AutoCAD.★Basic use of MS. Office applications★ management
+Estate/ land and planning management Basic use of MS. Office applications, and AutoCAD.
+Logistics & services management Basic use of MS. Office applications

-Figure 6. e-business deployment at process level in Misurata University (based on Zuboff's automate-informate-transformate)
+Figure 3.
+E-business deployment at process level in Misurata university (Based on Zuboff's automate-informate-transformate model)